 The first part of the video shows the position of the right upper extremity when stretching is conducted correctly.
 Notice the position of the elbow, which is placed in front of the body by moving the shoulder forward.
 This position allows the patient to stretch the masticatory muscles and TMJ on both sides equally by pulling the lower jaw strictly down.

-The final stretch is directed laterally as it is shown in the video below.
-Notice that before the passive self-stretch the patient must completely relax the masitcatory muscles and drop the lower jaw.
+The final stretch is directed laterally, as shown in the video below.
+Notice that before the passive self-stretch, the patient must completely relax the masitcatory muscles and drop the lower jaw.
 Each stretch must fit one prolonged exhalation.
 The patient must repeat the right and left lateral stretch five times.
 Be sure that the patient stretches the lower jaw until he or she feels the first uncomfortable sensations.

 De Bar, L.L., Vuckovic, N,.
 Scneider, J., Ritenbaugh, C. Use Complimentary and Alternative Medicine for Temporomandibular Disorders.
 Nurs.
 Times, 91(25), 42-43, 1995.